Membership Strategy

 The Purist

 Golf first.
 Everything else second.
 No tee times, minimal social fluff, and serious handicaps.
-You want the course to beat you up, and you want to drink scotch afterwards.
+You want the course to challenge you, and you want a premium locker room experience afterwards.

 Best For: The Concession

 The "Town Square" model.
-Massive clubhouses, resort pools, pickleball leagues, and a heavy calendar of galas and family events.
-High energy.
+Massive clubhouses, resort pools, racquet sports infrastructure, and a heavy calendar of galas and community events.
+High energy and heavily amenitized.

 Best For: Lakewood Ranch Golf & CC

-Old Florida Money.
-Mandatory equity memberships ensure everyone is an invested owner.
-Formal dining, deep traditions, and legacy networks.
+Established tradition.
+Mandatory equity memberships ensure a community of invested stakeholders.
+Formal dining, rigorous architectural standards, and deep legacy networks.

 Best For: The Oaks Club